 Transfer the beef tendons into a large bowl.
 Sprinkle both sides with salt.
 Pour in the vinegar and coat the tendons in the solution.
 Let rest for 10 minutes.

 Rinse the tendons with cold water.

 Remove any hairs using tweezers.
 Rinse again with cold water if needed.

 Transfer the cleaned tendons into the Instant Pot's inner pot.
 Add enough hot water to cover the tendons.

 Cover with the pressure cooking lid.
-Close the valve by turning to "Sealing".
+Set the steam release handle to "Sealing".
 Cook on High Pressure for 30 minutes and allow for a natural pressure release.

 Remove the lid.
 Transfer the tendons into a bowl of ice water and let soak for 1 minute.